 This not only opens up your optic choices to almost anything you want but it makes mounting them a breeze.

-I recently picked up the Bushnell Advance Micro Reflex Sight.
+I recently picked up the Bushnell Advanced Micro Reflex Sight.

 Bushnell Advance Micro Reflex Sight